Valery-Dm/cs75pr1/README.md

 Password (for almost all of existing users) is aA123.
 PS.
 I decided to use YQL for quotes (it seems more convenient).
+PPS.
+Work is done.
+Web site has full functionality with Javascript enabled and works well without Javascript (it won't show any charts or tables though).
+I used different json queries just for studying purposes.
+Some of them are realy slow (maybe it's because they're public and commercial queries shall be faster).